Remote access Windows 11 or Windows 10 PCs for only $0.30 per device

-Being able to remotely access and control another computer is becoming more common thanks to the rise of hybrid working and work from home.
+Being able to remotely access and control another computer is becoming more common thanks to the rise of hybrid and remote working.
 That rings true even among small and medium businesses.

-RemotePC by iDrive is probably the best known solution out there to achieve that.
-We managed to haggle an exclusive offer for TechRadar readers and one that is their best ever. $2.98 for the first year for up to 10 computers.
-The price will jump to $59.50 from the second year onwards.
+RemotePC by iDrive is probably the best known solution out there.
+We managed to haggle an exclusive offer for TechRadar readers, and it's one of the company's best ever: $2.98 for the first year for up to 10 computers (with the price rising to $59.50 from the second year onwards).

-Being able to access a PC remotely opens a world of opportunities and use cases.
-You can transfer files and folders, even from mapped drives between computers thousands of miles apart while benefiting from 256-bit AES encryption.
+Being able to access a PC remotely opens up a world of opportunities.
+You can transfer files and folders, even from mapped drives, between computers thousands of miles apart while benefiting from 256-bit AES encryption.

 With seamless interoperability between Windows 10, Windows 11, Mac, Android and iOS devices, RemotePC simplifies what used to be a convoluted and insecure process.

-As an added bonus, you will get RemotePC Meeting for free, a secure video conferencing feature for free. which is an excellent alternative to Microsoft Teams or Zoom.
+As an added bonus, you will get secure video conferencing tool RemotePC Meeting for free - an excellent alternative to Microsoft Teams or Zoom.

 IDrive RemotePC 10TB for $2.98 for first year (offer ends December 3rd)

-Exclusive to TechRadar Access up to 10 computers for as little as $2.98 per year for the first year with RemotePC, probably the easiest solution out there.
-Plus get a free enterprise-grade video conferencing solution in the shape of RemotePC meting
+Exclusive to TechRadar - Access up to 10 computers for as little as $2.98 per year for the first year with RemotePC, probably the easiest solution out there.
+Plus get a free enterprise-grade video conferencing solution in the shape of RemotePC meeting.

 A bonus offer from IDrive